 To develop recommendations for the Talent Initiative, Cal-ICMA undertook a year-long assessment effort, including:

-- 11 focus groups with 272 senior management leaders across the state.
+- Eleven (11) focus groups with 272 senior management leaders across the state, and

 Based on this research, the report identifies eight key findings: